user-simon/biss/README.md

 **biss** is (or, will be) an arithmetic expression evaluation and simplification engine.
 This is achieved using [rules](#rules) which provide a declarative method of specifying mathematical rules that can be applied to expressions.

 The overall purpose of this project is to be able to perform evaluations and at least rudimentary simplifications on arithmetic expressions supplied as strings. [main(.cpp)](src/main.cpp) defines a command-line UI for this.
-These examples show the eventual goal of the capabilities of the system:
+These examples demonstrate the eventual goal of the capabilities of the system:

 ```
 > 1 + 2(3**2 * max(2 , 3))